Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Methods

-We compute the Fermi's golden rule rate by using $H_{bath}$ as the perturbation and picking an initial state $\ket{I}$ sampled from a density matrix formed by the Kronecker product of a thermal density matrix of phonons at a temperature $T$ and, for the electrons, an arbitrary quasi-particle occupation function\cite{schrieffer_2018}.
+We compute the Fermi's golden rule rate by using $H_{\textrm{bath}}$ as the perturbation and picking an initial state $\ket{I}$ sampled from a density matrix formed by the Kronecker product of a thermal density matrix of phonons at a temperature $T$ and, for the electrons, an arbitrary quasi-particle occupation function\cite{schrieffer_2018}.
 In thermal equilibrium, this is the Fermi-Dirac distribution; in the quasi-particle trapped steady state, this is given by $f(E) = \frac{1}{\mbox{exp}\left(\beta (E + \lambda)\right)+1}$.
+Throughout our discussion, we focus on rates where one of the quasi-particles involved is at the gap $\Delta$.
+We do this because while in principle the rate is frequency-dependent, the density of states of the superconductors is strongly peaked at the gap.
+Moreover, as we coarse-grain over the time-scale over which the electrons thermalize to the phonon temperature, we are mainly concerned with the net influx rate of quasi-particles generated / recombined.
+As such, a typical scale which provides the correct dynamics is given by $\Gamma_{\textrm{r / g}}(\Delta)$.

-In the ensuing, we focus first on process (3), the generation of quasi-particles by scattering with bath phonons.
-The first two processes are discussed in detail in \cite{Scalapino}.
-We simplify our discussion by computing the generation time for a fixed quasi-particle at the gap energy $\Delta$ and with momentum $k=0$ and spin $\uparrow$.
+In the ensuing, we focus first on process (3), the generation of quasi-particles by scattering with bath phonons: the first two processes are discussed in detail in \cite{Scalapino}.
+We make our discussion concise by computing the generation time for a fixed quasi-particle at the gap energy $\Delta$ and with momentum $k=0$ and spin $\uparrow$.
 The process whose rate we seek to compute is one which involves the absorption of a phonon at energy $\Omega$ and the generation of two quasi-particles, one at energy $\Delta$, the other at energy $\Omega-\Delta \geq \Delta$.
 We write one possible final state as $\ket{F}_{q,\lambda} = \gamma^\dag_{k, \uparrow} \gamma^\dag_{q, \downarrow} a_{k-q,\lambda} \ket{I}$.
 To compute the total scattering rate, we sum over quasi-particle momenta $q$.